 SOURCES OF THE ANNUAL PLAN

 Internal Audit’s primary means of serving our customers is the annual audit plan.
-Each fiscal year the Director of Internal Audit prepares an audit plan for approval by the Audit and Risk Committee of the Board of Trustees.
+Each fiscal year the Director of Internal Audit prepares an audit plan for approval by the Finance & Audit Committee of the Board of Trustees.
 The sources used to prepare the annual plan include, but are not limited to the following:

 - University and departmental risk assessments

-- Requests from the Audit and Risk Committee and management
+- Requests from the Finance & Audit Committee and management

 - Prior audits and / or historical trends regarding governance, risk, and compliance management issues and goals